Open Back Headphones for Gaming

 - Not perfect tonal neutrality

-If you are looking for open-back reference headphones to perfection with the most detailed sound and simply stunning midranges the Sennheiser HD 660s is one of the best open-back on the market.
+If you are looking for open-back reference headphones to perfection with the most detailed sound and simply stunning midranges the Sennheiser HD 660s is one of the Best Open Back Headphones for Gaming on the market.
 These headphones are worth the cost..

 4. Sennheiser HD 800s